Northern Future Forum: London 2011

 On the 19–20 January London hosted the inaugural UK-Nordic-Baltic meeting at Whitechapel Gallery in the East End of London.
 The first summit hosted 120 participants and touched on themes of improving business ties in the region, with a focus on low carbon and high-tech industries.
-Other topics included how best to foster equality, wellbeing and competitiveness in the economic climate during the 2008–2012 global recession.
+Other topics included how best to foster equality, wellbeing and competitiveness during the Great Recession.